House of Prayer, Achill: Comments by Archbishop Neary and Primate of All Ireland

 In an apology printed by the Irish Mirror in 2000, the paper acknowledged that it had misrepresented Archbishop Neary in reporting that Mrs Gallagher was "banned" by the Catholic Church.
 Neary had stated that "Mrs Gallagher never was banned and has never been the subject of any action corresponding to that term and that Mrs Gallagher was and is a Catholic of good standing within the Church."

 In March 2008, Archbishop Neary said that the centre "does not enjoy the confidence of the diocesan authorities" and "any work carried on since [July 1998] has been entirely of a private nature" and "carries no ecclesiastical approval whatever".
 Neary added that he respected the faith and devotion of many people who have been impressed by this (House of Prayer) work in the past.
 A statement issued shortly afterwards by the office of the Primate of All Ireland said that he was "involved in ongoing discussions with Fr Gerard McGinnity", a priest of the Armagh diocese who reportedly helped raise money for the centre, "regarding his involvement with the House of Prayer in Achill".

 Related groups outside Ireland

 Funds were also raised through a "Confraternity of Our Lady Queen of Peace" run in the United States by Gallagher's associate, John Rooney.
 This entity established five American Houses of Prayer in Florida, Ohio, Texas, Minnesota, and Kansas, and another outside in Mexico.
 In 2009 the Confraternity's income was almost US$3 million, and it had assets of US$6.7 million.

-In 2014, it was claimed that funding was created by scaremongering under the pilgrims by claiming that "if pilgrims did not provide money for a new House of Prayer in Texas, he would destroy the whole state." and "that will save them during the great chastisement is a €250 picture available in the House of Prayer shop".
+In 2014, it was claimed that funding was created by scaremongering among the pilgrims by claiming that "if pilgrims did not provide money for a new House of Prayer in Texas, he would destroy the whole state." and "that will save them during the great chastisement is a €250 picture available in the House of Prayer shop".